 As in the case of Earthquake A, the sliding deformation is calculated for the standard cross-section.
 The stiffness of the embankment materials was greatly reduced due to Earthquake A. Therefore, the residual strength of the embankment materials should be used in the calculation due to Earthquake B. The results of triaxial compression tests of Shichigasyuku Dam materials [10], which are similar to the materials of the Aratozawa Dam, are used here.
 The residual strength factors used in the slippage calculation are shown in Table 7.
 The calculation results are summarized in Table 8 and Fig. 13.
-Compared with the upstream side, the slip displacement on the downstream side is larger overall.
-This is presumed to be due to the difference in the slope angle of the upstream and downstream and the strength of the materials.
-The slope of the upstream surface is 1:2.7, while that of the downstream surface is 1:2.1.
-In addition, as shown in Table 7, the frictional angles of the downstream rock zones are slightly smaller than those of the upstream side.
+Compared with the upstream side, the slip

-Table 7Residual strength parameters of embankment materialsfor the calculation of sliding deformation caused by Earthquake B
+Table 7Residual strength parameters of embankment materials for the calculation of sliding deformation caused by Earthquake B.

 Classification Cohesion (MPa) Friction angle (deg.)
 Notes

-Core 22.1 As the residual strength
+Core 0.
+22.1 As the residual strength parameters, cohesion is set to be zero, and frictional angle is 2/3 of the peak value.

-Filter 28.1 parameters, cohesion
+Filter 28.1

-Transition 26.6 is set to be zero, and
+Transition 26.6

-Upstream rock Inner 0.0 28.5 the peak value
+Upstream rock zone Inner 28.5

-zone Oute 28.9 the peak value.
+Outer 28.9

-Downstream Inner 26.8
+Downstream rock zone Inner 26.8

-rock zone Oute 28.5
+Outer 28.5